 Step 1: Get Your Verification Meta Tag from Google Search Console

 Go to Google Search Console and click Add property.
 Choose URL prefix (not Domain), enter your full store URL including https://, and click Continue.
 On the verification options screen, expand HTML tag and copy the full meta tag.
-It looks like this:
+In 2026, you can also find this under Settings > Ownership verification > HTML tag for any existing property.
+The tag looks like this:

 Keep this tab open.
 You’ll come back to click Verify in Step 5.